Capitalize on Digital Media to Increase Your Law Firm’s Exposure

 AVVO isn’t technically a social media platform, but they are a big name in lawyer referrals and a place you and your firm need to be listed in your online marketing efforts, which is why they are included.

 AVVO does the hard part of getting traffic to their site for you – they have invested in marketing their site to consumers.
 Once they are on the site, it is up to you to get them interested in you and your firm.
 How you utilize AVVO has a lot to do with that.
-Make sure you know the ins and outs of the site, like those discussed in this article on SEO For Lawyers.
+Make sure you know the ins and outs of the site, like those discussed in this article on SEO for law firms from the agency topflight.
 A key point?
 Make sure you are answering questions in the forums.
 Not only does this improve your rating, it helps establish you as an expert and thought leader.

 No matter the platform, when dealing with customer reviews and complaints remember to be as calm and understanding as possible.
 If a complaint deals with something that requires a hand-on approach, invite the user to contact you directly to resolve the issue.
 If the complaint deals with something that requires correction, you can generally handle that online.
 For example, if a customer is complaining that you don’t have weekend hours and you do, kindly respond that you do in fact have them and what they are.